Steiner system

 In combinatorial mathematics, a Steiner system (named after Jakob Steiner) is a type of block design, specifically a t-design with λ = 1 and t = 2 or (recently) t ≥ 2.

 A Steiner system with parameters t, k, n, written S(t,k,n), is an n-element set S together with a set of k-element subsets of S (called blocks) with the property that each t-element subset of S is contained in exactly one block.
-In an alternate notation for block designs, an S(t,k,n) would be a t-(n,k,1) design.
+In an alternative notation for block designs, an S(t,k,n) would be a t-(n,k,1) design.

 This definition is relatively new.
 The classical definition of Steiner systems also required that k = t + 1.
 An S(2,3,n) was (and still is) called a Steiner triple (or triad) system, while an S(3,4,n) is called a Steiner quadruple system, and so on.
 With the generalization of the definition, this naming system is no longer strictly adhered to.

 Long-standing problems in design theory were whether there exist any nontrivial Steiner systems (nontrivial meaning t < k < n) with t ≥ 6; also whether infinitely many have t = 4 or 5.
 Both existences were proved by Peter Keevash in 2014.
 His proof is non-constructive and, as of 2019, no actual Steiner systems are known for large values of t.